doclearning/CppND-Memory-Management-Chatbot/README.md

 # CPPND: Memory Management Chatbot

-## Todo
+## Future work

-- Not really sure I like the raw pointers getting passed around as much as they are to get around the unique_ptrs being exclusively owned by chatlolgic (nodes), and GraphNodes (edges).
-Consider another solution.
+- Far too many raw pointers getting passed around, whether referring to unique_ptrs, or even stack memory that has to be updated.
+I hate it.

 ## Intro